PNWS/PNWS/README.md

 * Thinned forehead section to reduce pressure on the forehead
 * Mount peg spacing changed for equivalency to "Swedish" headband
 * Added brimless variant to further reduce print time and mass
-* Added engineering definition for faceshield and headband
+* Added engineering definition for face shield and headband
 * Added cloth tie clips as an option
 * Added option of foam headband
 * Increased spacing to improve wearability with glasses and N95 mask underneath.
 * Reduced weight solves for headaches from all-day wear of previous model
-* Optimized build and assembly to standard materials that can be readily purchased (e.g., US letter-sized transparency)
+* Optimised build and assembly to standard materials that can be readily purchased (e.g., US letter-sized transparency)

 ## Product Point of View
 Due to a domestic supply chain gap for transparent face shields, this remixed 3D printed design immediately provides personal protective equipment (PPE) to healthcare workers responding to COVID-19, and incorporates clinical feedback and clinical reviews from other similar designs being used across hospitals across the nation.
 Face shield characteristics: